 Home Independent Study

 The La Mesa-Spring Valley Home Independent Study Program is designed to meet the needs of students and families wanting to participate more fully in the education of their children.
 This program provides parents wishing to educate their children in their home that option.
-The district employs two full-time credentialed teachers at the Glen Street facility to support students and their parents to provide a high quality educational experience.
-These teachers hold enrichment and intervention opportunities for students, provide a full day school option each week, plan monthly community meetings to enhance the student’s learning, and provide supports to parents as needed to implement the adopted curriculum and all the component parts.
+The District employs two full- time credentialed teachers at the TRUST Blended Learning campus to support students and their parents to provide a high quality educational experience.
+These teachers hold enrichment and intervention opportunities for students, plan community meetings to enhance the student’s learning, and provide supports to parents as needed to implement the adopted curriculum and all the component parts.
 We believe parents are the key where education begins and continues in the home.

 Homelessness and Your Child’s Education